flomesh-io/osm-edge-docs/content/en/docs/guides/app_onboarding/sidecar_injection.md

 ---
 title: "Sidecar Injection"
-description: "This section describes the sidecar injection workflow in OSM."
+description: "This section describes the sidecar injection workflow in osm-edge."
 type: docs
 weight: 3
 ---

 # Sidecar Injection
 Services participating in the service mesh communicate via sidecar proxies installed on pods backing the services.
-The following sections describe the sidecar injection workflow in OSM.
+The following sections describe the sidecar injection workflow in osm-edge.

 ## Automatic Sidecar Injection
 Automatic sidecar injection is currently the only way to inject sidecars into the service mesh.
-Sidecars can be automatically injected into applicable Kubernetes pods using a mutating webhook admission controller provided by OSM.
+Sidecars can be automatically injected into applicable Kubernetes pods using a mutating webhook admission controller provided by osm-edge.

 Automatic sidecar injection can be configured per namespace as a part of enrolling a namespace into the mesh, or later using the Kubernetes API.
 Automatic sidecar injection can be enabled either on a per namespace or per pod basis by annotating the namespace or pod resource with the sidecar injection annotation.
 Individual pods and namespaces can be explicitly configured to either enable or disable automatic sidecar injection, giving users the flexibility to control sidecar injection on pods and namespaces.